ojitha/ojitha.github.io/_posts/2022-03-20-Spark to consume Kafka Stream.md

 ## Run Kafka

-The Kafka application creates the stream created using Confluent Developer[^1].
+The Kafka application creates the stream created using [Confluent Developer tutorial][tut]{:target="_blank"}.
 I have slightly changed the docker-compose.yaml to work using an external host instead of localhost.

 ```yaml
 ---